ekhadley/deepgrid/README.md

 direction.
 If the current is less than previous, the step gets scaled down.
 The clip part of PPO-Clip refers to the fact that we clip this ratio to a max and min value, (set by epsilon in the code).
 This makes our shit more well behaved in the case of extremes, say where one probability was 0 or extremely small.
-The whole point of this robustness in the face of outdated experience, means that we can take old data, and train on it multiple times before discarding it.
+The whole point of this robustness in the face of outdated experience, is that we can take old data, and train on it multiple times before discarding it.
 Here this is implemented by storing experiences for a number of episodes, then randomly taking a sample, training on that, updating weights, and repeating for some number of iterations.
 This results in greater sample effeciency.
-PPO methods  derive their intentions from Trust Region policy Optimization, which uses much more complicated second order measures to define similarity between policies and safe amounts of difference (regions of trust, if you will) to update weights with.
+PPO methods  derive their motivations from Trust Region Policy Optimization, which uses much more complicated second order measures to define similarity between policies and safe amounts of difference (regions of trust, if you will) to update weights with.